researchstudio-sat/webofneeds/documentation/installation-cryptographic-keys-and-certificates.md

     ```
 8. In the console navigate to the folder for the keystore created in previous steps (e.g. `C:/WoN/Keystore/`), adapt and run the following lines:

+**NOTE:** the openssl commands can be executed in windows using cygwin or the git bash

+**NOTE:** If you're getting the error message `Subject does not start with '/'.`, change last parameter to `-subj "//CN=myhost.mydomain.com"`

     ```sh
     openssl req -x509 -newkey rsa:2048 -keyout t-key.pem -out t-cert.pem  -passout pass:changeit -days 365 -subj "/CN=myhost.mydomain.com"